moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 #### Plotting projections

-Plot the first 3 PCs from the `COHORT.eigenvec` file:
+Plot the first 3 PCs from the `COHORT.eigenvec` file against each other:

 ```
 Rscript \